Honey Hush

-"Honey Hush", is a blues song, written by Big Joe Turner (although he assigned the copyright to his wife, Lou Willie Turner), recorded in May 1953 in New Orleans, Louisiana, and released that August by Atlantic Records.
-It was a number-one song on Billboard's Rhythm and Blues chart for eight weeks.
+"Honey Hush" is a blues song, written by Big Joe Turner (although he assigned the copyright to his wife, Lou Willie Turner), recorded in May 1953 in New Orleans, Louisiana, and released that August by Atlantic Records.
+It was a number-one song on Billboards Rhythm and Blues chart for eight weeks.

 The single was Turner's second million-seller, following his 1951 "Chains of Love".

 Recording

 Turner, a big Kansas City blues shouter, had been spending all of his time out on the road, while Atlantic's Ahmet Ertegun was getting nervous that his backlog of Turner recordings was running low.
 When Turner was near New Orleans, Ertegun insisted that he make some recordings.
 Atlantic's New Orleans recording studio was fully booked, so Turner recorded some sides in the studio of local radio station WDSU.
 He did not have his own band, but was able to round up the trombonist Pluma Davis and his band, the Rockers, as well as the boogie rhythm pianist, James Tolliver.
 Other musicians on the recording included Dimes Dupont on alto saxophone and Warren Hebrew on tenor saxophone.